Contract AI promises to help businesses cut on admin costs and time by helping generate, review and track contracts.

 Some are used for drafting, while others serve multiple purposes at once.
 Here are the various types of AI-based contract software.

-• Contract drafting software for generating clauses via detailed prompts.
-Tools such as Panda AI are virtual assistants for fine-tuning and fleshing out your raw ideas.
+• Contract drafting software for generating clauses via detailed prompts for fine-tuning and fleshing out your raw ideas.

 • Contract review tools for going through the contract’s wording to ensure it aligns with your needs and initial stipulations.